 Being able to get a critical illness policy on risk without the need for medical underwriting makes life easier for the adviser and more importantly, for the client.
 It stands to reason that the younger a client is, the higher the limits will be for automatic medical underwriting and as such most younger clients are unlikely to breach these.
 Older clients, however will often require higher levels of protection and as such the lower limits placed on them is more likely to be a factor.
 In any event advisers should be aware of when automatic medical underwriting may be required in order to prepare their clients.

-Overall, Guardian, Old Mutual Wealth and Vitality have the highest limits before any form of medical evidence is required.
-While AIG offer a great advantage for clients and advisers by not automatically requesting a GPR, regardless of the sum assured.
-Legal & General hold the highest rates available overall before triggering a requirement for a Nurses or Mini medical .
+Overall, Guardian, Legal & General and Vitality have the highest limits before any form of medical evidence is required.
+AIG and Canada Life offer a great advantage for clients and advisers by not automatically requesting a GPR, regardless of the sum assured.
+Legal & General also have the highest rates overall before triggering a requirement for a Nurses or Mini medical .